What time does the Eiffel Tower light up and sparkle?

 In addition to the structural lighting, a beacon located at the top of the Tower also comes on at dusk.
 On a clear evening, its rays can reach up to 80 km!
 It is reminiscent of the beacon that was installed on the monument in 1889.
 But in fact, the current beacon (which dates back to 1999) consists of 4 marine-type projectors, one on each side of the monument, that are operated by micro-computers with specific software and a programmable logic controller.
 These 4 projectors take turns performing a 90° rotation and turning on and off in sync, creating the illusion of a 360° rotating beam.

-The sparkles: every evening after dusk for 5 minutes at the beginning of each hour until 1 a.m.
+The sparkles: every evening after dusk for 5 minutes at the beginning of each hour.
+As the lights are switched off at 11.45pm, they will sparkle for the last time at 11pm.

 The monument’s illumination (lighting and sparkles), as we know it today, was designed by lighting engineer Pierre Bideau.